Conscious sedation options for wisdom teeth and other tooth extractions. -

 - It helps to make difficult or extended procedures more tolerable.
 (The patient is better able to cooperate with the dentist's requests or the needs of the procedure.)

-Especially in the case of a procedure such as a difficult extraction, the extra degree of patient cooperation that using sedation allows can help to make the process go uneventfully and more quickly, both of which create a favorable stage for the healing process to follow.
+Especially in the case of a procedure like a difficult extraction, the extra degree of patient cooperation that using sedation can provide can help the process to go more smoothly and therefore quickly.
+This can be favorable for both what the patient experiences during their procedure and over the course of the healing process that follows.

 Other advantages of using this technique are that: